29-Year-Old Defensive End – Buffalo Bills

 Alan Branch Contract Information:

-Signed a one-year, $3 million deal with the Bills in April of 2013.
+Signed a three-year extension with the Bills in December of 2013.

 To instantly reveal our fantasy analysis of every player – including Alan Branch – simply subscribe now.